A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

 \section{Where to Take Measurements from}

-~ To learn an underlying phenomenon of a given environment, a robot or a team of robots must collect measurements (\ie, sampling) from the environment while not violating time or energy constraints.
-The problem of where to take measurements from the environment can thus be considered as a path planning problem, associated with discrete sampling events along the robot trajectory.
+~ To learn an underlying phenomenon of a given environment, robots must collect measurements (\ie, sampling) from the environment while adhering to time or energy constraints.
+The problem of where to take measurements from the environment can thus be considered as a path planning problem, associated with discrete sampling events along the robot path.

-Among many variants on path planning problems in literature, we focus on the following variants: (1) shortest path exploration; (2) information gathering; (3) reward collecting; (4) online and offline coverage planning, where the environment is not given in the former whereas it is given in the latter; and (5) deployment for multi-robot systems.
+Among many variants of path planning problems in the literature, we focus on the following ones: (1) shortest path exploration; (2) information gathering; (3) reward collecting; (4) online and offline coverage planning; and (5) deployment for multi-robot systems.